jenniferzoe123/OLA-Voice-Recorder/README.md

 accessed and / or modified by the Application.

-ACCESS MICROPHONE
+ACCESS MICROPHONE:
 Allows the Application to make Recordings using the microphone.

-MODIFY AUDIO SETTINGS
+MODIFY AUDIO SETTINGS:
 Allows an application to modify global audio settings.

-WRITE EXTERNAL STORAGE
+WRITE EXTERNAL STORAGE:
 Allows an application to write to external storage.

-WRITE SETTINGS
+WRITE SETTINGS:
 Allows an application to read or write the system settings.

-VIEW NETWORK CONNECTIONS
+VIEW NETWORK CONNECTIONS:
 Allows applications to open network sockets and access information about networks.

-VIBRATE
+VIBRATE:
 Allows access to the vibrator.

-RECEIVE_BOOT_COMPLETED
+RECEIVE_BOOT_COMPLETED:
 Allows an application to receive the ACTION_BOOT_COMPLETED that is broadcast after the system finishes booting.